victoriousxd/vboxtest/README.md

 ### CLEAN UP
 Restore the original snapshot of the virtual machine.
-From there you can load files and run ./rawParse again.
+From there you can load files and run `./rawParse` again.

 ### SET UP GUEST MACHINE
 1. Install Virtual Box Guest Additions.

-2. Install Go, Python, and auditctl
-    Install script available for Linux users: /vboxtext/install.sh
+2. Install Go, Python, and auditctl.
+Install script available for Linux users: `/vboxtext/install.sh`

 2. Copy the collector binary (collectorSource) and config file (go-audit.yaml) into /home/ on the guest machine.

 3. They are found in vBoxTest/collectorSource.

-Update virtual macine root password with **mypassword.txt in vboxtest/vBoxTest/basic/utility/
+Update virtual macine root password with **mypassword.txt** in `vboxtest/vBoxTest/basic/utility/`

 ### KNOWN ISSUES